datascience2014/Getting-and-Cleaning-Data/README.md

 a.
 Change the work directory to the “UCI HAR Dataset” folder  setwd(“C:/UCI HAR Dataset”)
 b.	source(“run_analysis.R”)
 5. The script will produce the “Tidy Data Set with the Average.txt” in the C:/UCI HAR Dataset folder.
 It is a txt file that contains the tidy data set (180 * 68 dimensions) with the average of each variable for each activity and each subject.
 There are 6 activities and 30 subjects.
 Therefore the data contains 180 rows and 68 columns (2 descriptive column, subject and activity, and 66 columns for measures).
-6. Use data <- read.table("Tidy Data Set with the Average.txt ") command in RStudio to read the file.
+6. Use data <- read.table("Tidy Data Set with the Average.txt") command in RStudio to read the file.